 There is an interesting detail here.
 Sanjaya, the narrator of the Gita, calls Dhritarashtra “Lord of the Earth,” and Arjuna gives Krishna the same title–at least in the English translation.
 But in Sanskrit two different words are used.
 Sanjaya calls Dhritarashtra Prithivipate: Lord of the Earth, of prithvi, the earth element, the principle of non-sentient material existence.
 Krishna, though, is called Mahipate: Lord of the Earth (mahi) in the sense of the intelligent world of sentient beings.
 It is the difference between marble and a marble statue.
 One is mere matter, the other an expression of intelligence and artistry–even genius.

-“Having seen my own people, Krishna, desiring to fight, approaching, my limbs sink down, my mouth dries up, my body trembles, and my hair stands on end.
-Gandiva [his bow] falls from my hand, my skin burns, I am unable to remain as I am, and my mind seems to ramble.
-I perceive inauspicious omens, O Krishna, and I foresee misfortune in destroying my own people in battle.
-I do not desire victory, Krishna, nor kingship nor pleasures.
+O Krishna, seeing my own people standing near, desiring to fight, my limbs sink down, my mouth dries up, my body trembles, and my hair stands on end.
+My bow drops from my hand, my skin is burning, I am unable to stand; my mind is reeling.

 This is long, but needs no comment.
-All we need understand is the profound mental agitation of Arjuna.
+(We will be considering the subject of caste and caste-mixture later.)
+All we need understand is the great upset of Arjuna.
 It is the symbolism that matters.
 As already said, when we take stock of the inner conflict, we identify with both sides.
-Thinking that if they are dissolved or destroyed “we” will cease to exist, we are appalled and feel that our very existence is threatened.
+Thinking that if they are dissolved or destroyed a part of us will cease to exist, we are appalled and feel that our very existence is threatened.
 Then, like all human beings who do not like the truth when they see or hear it, we become “confused” and try to avoid the unpleasant prospect.
 Bitter as death seems the inner battle, so we shrink from it and desperately try to find a way out.

 So does Arjuna.
-In a lengthy and impassioned monologue he has presented to Krishna his “confusion,” which is really a plea to inaction, to avoidance of conflict, thinking that such a negative condition is peace, whereas peace is a positive state, not the mere absence of unrest and conflict.
+In a lengthy and impassioned monologue he has presented to Krishna what is really a plea to inaction, to avoidance of conflict, thinking that such a negative condition is peace, whereas peace is a positive state, not the mere absence of unrest and conflict.
 It is also reached only through unrest and conflict, however little we like the fact.

 Hopefully we all sympathize with Arjuna and see his perspective which certainly seems to be that of dharma.
 Nevertheless, note that Arjuna at the end of his words asks Krishna to remove his error–if such it is.
 This shows his humility, in contrast to the arrogance and swaggering of Duryodhana.
 Therefore he merits the alleviation he pleads for.
 Even the wisest are conscious that they can be wrong.